-If you provide Facebook ad writing services to clients (which you should really consider, because it’s a highly sought-after service), you know that Facebook likes to keep you on your toes.
+If you write Meta ads for clients (which you should really consider because it’s a highly sought-after service), you know that Meta likes to keep you on your toes.

-First of all, as you may or may not know, Facebook already has some pretty strict rules about what can and can’t go into its ads.
+First of all, Meta already has some pretty strict rules about what can and can’t go into its ads.

-You can’t write an ad that makes it clear that you’re targeting people by calling out personal attributes (“As a toddler mom, you might..”), you can’t write ads that might in some way make people feel bad about themselves, you can’t you can’t make sensational claims or use a sensational tone (“3 Shocking Tips to Lose All Your Belly Fat”)… (Here’s the full list of Facebook’s rules.)
+You can’t target people by calling out personal attributes (“As a mom of a toddler, you might..”).
+Ads can’t make people feel bad about themselves.
+And you certainly can’t make sensational claims or use a sensational tone (“3 Shocking Tips to Lose All Your Belly Fat”).
+Here’s the full list of Meta’s rules.
 Breaking these rules can get ads disapproved and even, in some cases, get an entire ad account permanently shut down.

-So, as a writer of Facebook ads, you need to already be well-versed in all of Facebook’s regulations or customs.
+So, as a writer of Meta ads, you need to know Meta’s regulations or customs.

-(Incidentally, an ad getting disapproved isn’t the end of the world.
-Sometimes ads are flagged by their system when they should be: Case in my point, my ads have been disapproved for promoting a “get rich quick” mentality.
-When I appealed that disapproval and explained that the ads are for legitimate, professional copywriting training, the ads are always turned back on.)
+Incidentally, if Meta doesn’t approve your ad then it’s not the end of the world.
+Sometimes ads get flagged by their system when they should be.
+Case in my point, my ads have been disapproved for promoting a “get rich quick” mentality.
+When I appealed that disapproval and explained that the ads are for legitimate, professional copywriting training, the ads were always turned back on.

-In July, Facebook announced that it was changing the layout of page posts and ads on mobile to match the Facebook design they rolled out earlier this year.
+Meta changed the layout of page posts and ads on mobile to match the overall design they rolled out earlier this year.
 No big deal, right?

-Let’s make that even clearer: When you’re writing an ad for Facebook (and now for both desktop AND mobile), instead of getting seven lines of text to get people engaged and interested, you only get three lines.
+Let’s make that even clearer: When you’re writing an ad for Meta (and now for both desktop AND mobile), instead of getting seven lines of text to get people engaged and interested, you only get a maximum of three lines.

 Here’s what that looks like: